slekhano/poloniex-trader/README.md

-This is just a quick hack I threw together to simulate and test a simple rebalancing bot that starts with a portfolio evenly split among crypto currencies and then rebalances it every N hours.
+This is just a quick hack I threw together to simulate and test a simple rebalancing bot that starts with a portfolio evenly split among crypto currencies and then rebalances it every 4 hours.
 It uses historical data that it pulls from the poloniex api and then compares the results of the trading bot against simply holding the portfolio of virtual currenceis as well as just holding bitcoin for the same time period.
 The algorithm also takes into account Poloniex trading fees of 0.15% when selling and 0.25% when buying.